Oyibo Rebel

 Fares Boulos, known professionally as Oyibo Rebel, is an American musician and actor based in Lagos, Nigeria.
 He has released music blending Afrobeats and rap with Yoruba influences.
 He is the brother of Michael Boulos.

 Early life

 Fares Boulos was born in Houston, Texas.
-His Lebanese father, Massad Boulos, is a business executive active in Nigeria, while his French mother, Sarah Boulos, founded the Society for the Performing Arts in Nigeria (SPAN).
-At the age of five, Boulos moved with his family to Lagos, Nigeria, where he attended the American International School of Lagos alongside his siblings.
+His Lebanese father, Massad Boulos, is a business executive active in Nigeria, while his Burkina-faso born Lebanese mother, Sarah Boulos, founded the Society for the Performing Arts in Nigeria (SPAN).
+At the age of five, Boulos moved with his family to Lagos, Nigeria, where he attended the French school, Ecole Française Louis PASTEUR and later transferred to the American International School of Lagos alongside his siblings.

 Boulos described moving to Lagos as a culture shock.
-He learned Nigerian Pidgin and Yoruba and engaged with local customs during his formative years.
+He learned French, Nigerian Pidgin and Yoruba and engaged with local customs during his formative years.
 He later pursued higher education in Los Angeles, California, where he studied liberal arts with a concentration in theatre.
 Following this, he moved to London to complete a master’s degree, focusing on acting and performance.